-Likewise, the Series X and Series S are both backward compatible with every Xbox generation to date.
-If you want to play Blinx: The Time Sweeper in 2021 (who wouldn’t?) you can get your fill of feline frolics on either console with a minor visual boost from Microsoft’s Auto HDR tech.
+Likewise, the Series X and Series S are both backwards compatible with every Xbox generation to date.
+If you want to play Blinx: The Time Sweeper in 2021 (who wouldn’t?), you can get your fill of feline frolics on either console with a minor visual boost from Microsoft’s Auto HDR tech.

 The only massive difference is you won’t be able to play games on disc with the Series S. For those that are fully invested in Game Pass or only care about buying digital games, this may not be a deal-breaker.
 However, if you like to loan your games, resell them, or just like to have a neat physical collection to show off, the Series X is your only option.

 |Xbox Series X||Xbox Series S|